AlwaysBeCalm/FSND/projects/02_trivia_api/starter/backend/README.md

-    1- an object questions, which contains all the questions of a specific category 2- an object total_questions, which indicates the total questions in a specific category 3- an object current_category, which is the type of the passed category_id
+    1- an object questions, which contains all the questions of a specific category 2- an object total_questions, which indicates the total questions in a specific category 3- an object current_category, which is the type of the passed category_id {
+    "current_category": "Art",
+    "questions": [
+        {
+            "answer": "Escher",
+            "category": 2,
+            "difficulty": 1,
+            "id": 16,
+            "question": "Which Dutch graphic artist–initials M C was a creator of optical illusions?"
+        },
+        {
+            "answer": "Mona Lisa",
+            "category": 2,
+            "difficulty": 3,
+            "id": 17,
+            "question": "La Giaconda is better known as what?"
+        },
+        {
+            "answer": "One",
+            "category": 2,
+            "difficulty": 4,
+            "id": 18,
+            "question": "How many paintings did Van Gogh sell in his lifetime?"
+        },
+        {
+            "answer": "Jackson Pollock",
+            "category": 2,
+            "difficulty": 2,
+            "id": 19,
+            "question": "Which American artist was a pioneer of Abstract Expressionism, and a leading exponent of action painting?"
+        }
+    ],
+    "success": true,
+    "total_questions": 4
+}

 POST /quizzes/
 - Fetches all the questions or questions of a specific category from the database
 - Requested Arguments: 1- the type of the quiz_category, 2- the previous_questions list
-- Return: an object question which is a random question of all the questions or of a specific category from the database
+- Return: an object question which is a random question of all the questions or of a specific category from the database {
+    'success': True,
+    'question':
+        {
+            'id': 15,
+            'question': 'The Taj Mahal is located in which Indian city?', 'answer': 'Agra',
+            'category': 3,
+            'difficulty': 2
+        }
+}
 ```